Partner, Innovate, and Grow - Join the Zonka Feedback Partnership Program Today! Learn more ➝

 Better PersonalizationWith the right data in your hands, the kind you can collect automatically on your website or manually with survey emails, you can better personalize not just your products, but the way you market and present it to different customer groups.
 But personalization is not just important for improving sales - growth-oriented companies need to look beyond short-term sales increases.

 Personalizing your product management, sales, and marketing processes ensures that you maximize the lifetime value and potential of every customer.
 This also encompasses personalized customer nurturing and support at the post-sale stage, to incentivize repeat purchases, upgrades, recommendations, and lifelong brand advocacy.
+By integrating SAP CPQ into your sales process, you can better meet customer needs, improve satisfaction, and drive future growth.

 Implementing AI in Product Development and Decision-Making